oracle-terraform-modules/terraform-oci-verrazzano/docs/src/multi/pub-ep.md

 The operator host is created in the admin region only.
 ```

-## Configure connectivity with Remote Peering Connection

-1. In OCI console, select your admin region and navigate to Networking > Dynamic Routing Gateway.
-Click on the admin drg.
-2. Under Resources, click on Remote Peering Connections Attachments.
-3. Under Remote Peering Connections, click on the Remote Peering Connection.
-4. Copy the RPC OCID (in the right column).
-Do not mistake the RPC OCID for the DRG OCID which is also shown on the left.
-5. If your managed cluster is in another region, select the managed cluster's region.
-This will change the OCI Console page to Networking > Dynamic Routing Gateway.
-6. Repeat steps 2-3.
-7. Click on "Establish Connection".
-8. Select the region of the Admin cluster.
-9. Paste the RPC OCID you copied from Step 4 and click on "Establish Connection".
-10. Wait for the Remote Peering to be established.

 ## Setting up kubeconfig

 You will now generate the installation script.